ipa320/ipa_seminar/ipa_seminar_perception/README.md

 ![rviz4](./doc/rviz4.png "Set frame")

-Now you can change the visualization options, such as "Style", "Size", "Alpha" and "Color Transform" in order to alter the visualizaiton appearance.
+Now you can change the visualization options, such as "Style", "Size", "Alpha" and "Color Transform" in order to alter the visualization appearance.

+#### 1.3.
+PointCloud2 message

 ### 2. Passthrough filter